huggingface/peft/docs/source/task_guides/prompt_based_methods.md

 </hfoption>
 <hfoption id="prefix tuning">

-[Prefix tuning](../conceptual_guides/prompting#prefix-tuning) adds task-specific parameters in all of the model layers which are optimized by a separate feedforward network.
+[Prefix tuning](../conceptual_guides/prompting#prefix-tuning) adds task-specific parameters in all of the model layers which are optimized by a separate feed-forward network.
 Create a [`PrefixTuningConfig`] with the task type and number of virtual tokens to add and learn.

 ```py
 from peft import PrefixTuningConfig